rocq-community/manifesto/README.md

 - **What kind of permissions do the members have?**

-  Members of the rocq-community organization have write-access to all the repositories.
+  Members of the Rocq-community organization have write-access to all the repositories.
 This permission should be used wisely: only minor fixes should be pushed without going through pull requests, and pull requests should preferably be approved by the project maintainer